top of page

 An intellectual process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating data.
 It involves a series of cognitive activities that require critical thinking and problem-solving skills.
 Conceptualizing is the ability to form abstract ideas or mental representations based on the information.
 Applying involves applying these concepts or using them in real-world situations to achieve a specific goal or outcome.
 Analyzing requires breaking down complex information into smaller parts to understand their meaning and significance.
 Synthesizing involves combining different elements or ideas to create a coherent whole or new understanding.
 Evaluating is assessing the data's validity, relevance, or quality and the conclusions drawn from it.

 This methodology involves considering the whole system rather than individual parts in isolation.
-By examining how different elements interact and influence each other, researchers can comprehensively understand the underlying dynamics at play.
+By examining how different elements interact and influence one another, researchers can gain a comprehensive understanding of the underlying dynamics.

 A holistic approach encourages researchers to consider the broader context in which these interactions occur.
 Factors such as environmental influences, historical background, and cultural norms can all significantly shape outcomes.
 By incorporating these external elements into the analysis, a more nuanced and accurate understanding of the interrelationships between different parts can be achieved.

-Various psychometric leadership assessments can measure an executive's strategic and critical thinking capability.
-The Watson Glaser Critical Thinking Appraisal (WGCTA) is a valid leadership assessment based on recognizing assumptions, evaluating arguments, and drawing conclusions.
+Various psychometric leadership assessments can measure an executive's strategic and critical-thinking capabilities.
+The Watson-Glaser Critical Thinking Appraisal (WGCTA) is a valid leadership assessment based on recognizing assumptions, evaluating arguments, and drawing conclusions.
 For more information on the Watson-Glaser critical thinking appraisal, visit www.talentlens.com.

 In addition to measurement, leaders looking to improve strategic thinking skills need time for deliberate practice and coaching feedback to shape strategic thinking habits beyond motivation and commitment.
 Partnering with a qualified executive coach is proven to improve strategic thinking skills.